-University of Queensland study on Flow Hive honey
+University of Queensland study on Flow Hive harvested honey

 University of Queensland Taste testing booths use red lighting to eliminate colour differences between samples enabling panelists to focus on the full flavour experience.

-The yellow pea honey and macadamia honey were harvested using conventional methods in an electric centrifugal extractor or commercial extraction facility, or using Flow’s gentle “honey on tap” harvesting technology.
+The honey, produced on Australian native yellow pea or macadamia flowers was harvested using conventional methods in an electric centrifugal extractor or commercial extraction facility, or using Flow’s gentle “honey on tap” harvesting technology.

-Flow honeys scored lower for less desirable characteristics such as pungency and lingering aftertaste while scoring higher when it came to yummy floral, herbaceous and citrus (bee-licious!).
+Flow extracted honey scored lower for less desirable characteristics such as pungency and lingering aftertaste while scoring higher when it came to yummy floral, herbaceous and citrus flavors (bee-licious!).

 The sensory analysis found that:

-- Flow Frame honeys had fresher, cleaner characters than commercial samples.
-Flow Frame honeys of both varieties had higher scores for floral aroma.
-More herbaceous aroma was present in the Flow Hive yellow pea honey samples and more citrus aroma was present in the macadamia honey.
+- Flow Frame harvested honey had fresher, cleaner characters than commercial samples.
+Flow Frame harvested honey of both varieties had higher scores for floral aroma.
+More herbaceous aroma was present in the Flow Hive harvested yellow pea honey samples and more citrus aroma was present in the macadamia honey.

-- The Flow Frame honey samples had the lowest scores for pungency and lingering aftertaste.
+- The Flow Frame harvested honey samples had the lowest scores for pungency and lingering aftertaste.

 - The commercial honey samples had more caramelised and oxidised like notes making it ‘less fresh’ overall in honeys from both floral sources.